 Identifying and selecting students to support through the Tutor Learning Initiative

-Even with the very best efforts of teachers, there will be some students who have not been able to engage as fully in the remote learning program as they would have in the face to face classroom teaching program.
+Even with the very best efforts of teachers, there will be some students who have not been able to engage as fully in the remote learning program in 2020 and 2021 as they would have in the face-to-face classroom teaching program.

 Evidence suggests that roughly 20% of students will have fallen behind during the period of remote and flexible learning.
-This is likely to include students at all ability and achievement levels.
+This is likely to include students at all achievement levels.

 Students who may require additional support include those:

 - with home environments not conducive to remote and flexible learning

 - already at risk of disengaging from school

 - enrolled in applied programs

 - who need educational and health and wellbeing supports at school but were unable to access them at home.

 School Improvement Teams and teachers should use their judgement, supported by school-based moderation processes, to identify students in need of tutoring support.
 These judgements should be based on multiple sources of evidence including classroom-based observations, existing classroom-based assessment schedules and standardised assessments.